SAP-archive/teched2020-DEV161/exercises/ex13/README.md

 ## Exercise 13.2 - Run the App Locally in the Dev Space

-After completing these steps you will have tested the view look & feel.
+After completing these steps, you will have tested the view's look and feel.

 5. Go to the tab where the app is running and refresh it (press [F5]).
-You can see the look & feel of how the supplier info will appear when you complete this exercise.
+You can see the look and feel of how the supplier info will appear when you complete this exercise.
     <br><br>![](images/2020-10_BAS_App_Object_View_After_View_.jpg)<br><br>

 ## Exercise 13.3 - Logic Modifications (Controller)

-After completing these steps you will have modified the logic of the worklist view of the app to present the list of products according to the selected filter.
+After completing these steps, you will have modified the logic of the app's product's Details view to present the product's supplier info.

-It is recommended that you type in most the code in order to experience the code editor's capabilities.
+It is recommended that you type most the code to experience the code editor's capabilities.

-6. In SAP business Application Studio, open the file that contains the product's details logic - *Object.controller.js*.
+6. In SAP business Application Studio, open the file that contains the product's details logic, the `Object.controller.js` file.

     <br><br>![](images/2020-10_BAS_Object_Controller-1_.jpg)<br><br>

-7. Using the *Outline* pane, locate the *_bindView* fundction.
+7. Using the *Outline* view, locate the `_bindView` function.

     <br><br>![](images/2020-10_BAS_Object_Controller-2_.jpg)<br><br>

-8. Use OData's $expand option to retrieve the product's supplier and order details.
-You'll use the order_details information in a following exercise.
+8. Use OData's `$expand` option to retrieve the product's supplier and order details.
+You'll use the `order_details` information in another exercise.
     ```javascript
                     parameters: {
                         expand: "Supplier, Order_Details/Order"